bitcoinerlab/descriptors/README.md

 - The finalizer function returned from `updatePsbtAsInput` adds the necessary unlocking script (`scriptWitness` or `scriptSig`) that satisfies the `Output`'s spending conditions.
 Remember, both `scriptSig` and `scriptWitness` contain signatures.
 Ensure that all necessary signing operations are completed before finalizing.

-- When using `updatePsbtAsInput`, the `txHex` parameter is crucial.
-For Segwit inputs, you can choose to pass `txId` and `value` instead of `txHex`.
-However, ensure the accuracy of the `value` to avoid potential fee attacks.
-When unsure, use `txHex` and skip `txId` and `value`.
+- `txHex` is required for non-Segwit inputs.
+For Segwit inputs, the API also accepts `txId` and `value`, but using the full `txHex` is strongly recommended for security because it lets the library verify more of the previous transaction and helps protect against fee attacks.
+See [Trezor's explanation of why hardware wallets need the previous transaction](https://blog.trezor.io/details-of-firmware-updates-for-trezor-one-version-1-9-1-and-trezor-model-t-version-2-3-1-1eba8f60f2dd).

-- Hardware wallets require the [full `txHex` for Segwit](https://blog.trezor.io/details-of-firmware-updates-for-trezor-one-version-1-9-1-and-trezor-model-t-version-2-3-1-1eba8f60f2dd).
+  For supported hardware-wallet signing, always pass the full `txHex`, including for Segwit inputs.

 ### Key Expressions and Script Expressions